 We can also conduct mock audits to assess your current systems, policies and procedures and help you with any corrective action required.

 As the Law Society’s practice management standard, Lexcel provides a national benchmark of good practice.
 Achieving Lexcel means a firm is recognised as offering excellent client service and managing risk effectively, at the same time making a favourable impression on professional indemnity insurers.

 The Lexcel standard can be applied to and achieved by any size of firm, from sole practitioners to top 100 firms.
 Assessment is simple, transparent and flexible.

 Lexcel has now been recognised as a suitable alternative to the SQM certification which is now an essential requirement of providing publicly funded work.

 Legal Compliance Services guides you through the process of preparing for Lexcel, identifying where there are gaps or deficiencies, integrating your existing systems and procedures with new ones to ensure comprehensive coverage.
 We support firms at every stage of the process up to and beyond successful application.

-Preparation for Lexcel can be done as an integrated part of the work in ensuring compliance with the Handbook.
+Preparation for Lexcel can be done as an integrated part of the work in ensuring compliance with the Standards and Regulations.